neuropsychology/Courses/Statistics/R/English/Introduction.md

 ```R
 df <- read.csv("personality.csv")
 ```
+**NOTE: use read.csv for non-European files and read.csv2 for some European files (French or German for example): the difference lies in the format, the former use a dot separation for decimals (`3.12`) and the latter use a comma (`3,12`)**

 Then, execute this line of code by clicking on it and pressing CTRL + ENTER.